mespe/mespe.github.io/content/post/xmas_revisited.md

 ```

-This works, but there is a risk of it being a infinite loop -
+This works, but there is now a risk of it being a infinite loop -
-i.e. there are very few or no valid combos.
+i.e. if there are very few or no valid combos.
 So, we need some safeguard
 to keep it from running too long.
+We can add a `max_draw` parameter to
+get an upper limit on the number of times we try to find a valid set,

 ```r
 xmas = function(df, persons = df$persons, exclude = df$partner,